narinzar/python-project-template/ReadME.md

 **Note:** The script automatically detects if it's being sourced or executed directly:
 - If a virtual environment already exists, it will be activated without recreation
-- Uses uv pip (10-100x faster than regular pip) for dependency installation
+- Uses uv pip with pyproject.toml for modern dependency management (10-100x faster than regular pip)

 The script will automatically:
 - Detect your operating system